How to Create a Calm and Refreshing At-Home Spa Day

 A home spa doesn’t need to be expensive.
 Here are simple alternatives:

-• Use kitchen ingredients like oats, honey, or yogurt for masks.
+• You can explore natural-inspired masks using simple kitchen ingredients like oats, honey, or yogurt as part of your relaxation ritual.

 • Repurpose glass jars to store scrubs or oils.